tais/1.13/FILEFORMAT.md

 This could maybe depend on localization.
 In .NET StiEditor such byte order is used.

 ## Image data

+### 16-bit
-In 16-bit files after header and to the end of file there are image data encoded in 16bppRGB565 format.
+In 16-bit files there is image data encoded in 16bppRGB565 format starting after header to the end of file.

+### 8-bit
+8-bit files have the following structure
+- 64 bytes header
-In 8-bit files after header there are 256*3 = 768 bytes of palette.
+- 768 bytes palette (256*3 = 768 bytes of palette)
-After palette there are image headers of total size (number of images) x 16 bytes.
+- image headers of total size (number of images) x 16 bytes
+- image data at offset header byte 1-4 with the amount of bytes as found in byte 5-8 of the image headers

 ### Image header (16 bytes, STCISubImage structure).
 STCISubImage structure is described in Standard Gaming Platform\imgfmt.h.

-- byte 1-4, shift in bytes from the beginning of images data to beginning of the current image data.
-0 for the first image.
+- byte 1-4, shift in bytes from the beginning of the previous image data to beginning of the current image data
-  Size in bytes of the first (previous) image for the second and so on.
+  0 for the first image, size in bytes of the first (previous) image for the second and so on.
 - byte 5-8, image data size in bytes.
 - byte 9-10, horizontal image shift in pixels.
 - byte 11-12, vertical image shift in pixels.